 My favorite line: “[It] smells like a cow with diarrhea died and busted wide open.”

 In Fires of the Desert (book four), as the various characters see small choices acquiring a lethal weight, mercy faces off with self-interest — and, more often than not, the very human survival imperative wins.

 My favorite line: “Don’t tease the teyanain!”

-In Servants of the Sands (book five, in progress), choices have cascaded, masks are being abandoned, the primary powers step out of the shadows — and the secret war for humanity’s survival is laid open for all to see.
-The series began with a noblewoman saving a servant; it may well end with a servant saving the world.
+In Servants of the Sands (forthcoming), choices have cascaded, masks are being abandoned, the primary powers step out of the shadows — and the secret war for humanity’s survival is laid open for all to see.

 In Fallen City, a supplementary novelette best read, perhaps, after Guardians of the Desert, a bit of Deiq’s backstory is revealed, as is his involvement with the beginning of the Split that ultimately resulted in the desert Fortresses, distinct Families, and humanity turning from worship to fear of the ha’reye and ha’ra’hain.

-For more specific information on each of the books, please wander amongst the following links, or visit Leona Wisoker’s page at Reanimus Press:
+For more specific information on each of the books, please wander amongst the following links, or visit Leona R. Wisoker’s page at Reanimus Press.

 The Print Books are available here:

 A Small Price To Pay (short story, online only)